If the tenant does not pay the rent and does not reply to messages

 2. Lease details

-5. Signature and date
+5. Signature Date

 Evidence of the delivery of the notice of demolition to the tenant must be provided.
 This means that you must have proof that the tenant has received the notice.
 For example, you can use a registered letter or a bailiff.